MDIL-SNU/SevenNet/README.md

 > Keywords in ASE: `7net-0`, `SevenNet-0`, `7net-0_11Jul2024`, and `SevenNet-0_11Jul2024`

 Compared to **SevenNet-0 (22May2024)**, the training is changed from [MPF.2021.2.8](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599) to [MPtrj](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842).
-This model is loaded as default pre-trained model in ASE calculator.
+This model is loaded as the default pre-trained model in ASE calculator.
 For more information, click [here](sevenn/pretrained_potentials/SevenNet_0__11Jul2024).

 * MAE: 11.5 meV/atom (energy), 0.041 eV/Ang. (force), and 2.78 kbar (stress)